454170054/EMCBOW-GPCR/README.md

 --Before using the code, please create a new python virtual environment(python version == 3.7.0) and install packages listed in requirements.txt.

-Notice: When running for the first time, please run the python file named GetResults.py to generate models.
+--Notice: When running for the first time, please run the python file named GetResults.py to generate models.

---You can run the Predict.py to predict GPCR by giving a FAST file.
+--You can run the file Predict.py to predict GPCR by giving a FAST file in terminal.
---For Example: python Predict.py "test.fasta"
+--For Example: python Predict.py "test.fasta".